2018ik/2018ik.github.io/_wiki/god_ordained_way.markdown

 #### Begetting

 We need to preach the gospel to obtain the material for the building.
-This is to have sinners saved and regenerated to become members of Christ.
+This is to have sinners saved and regenerated to become members of the Body of Christ.

 #### Nourishing